-Minnesota gun rights lawyer & weapons charges attorney
+Minnesota gun rights lawyer & firearms charges attorney

 Firearms, guns, Second Amendment, gun rights restoration, carry permit appeals, and weapons charges

 Minnesota has various statutes punishing the possession or carrying of a firearm or other weapon.
 These can be simple possession or carrying of a firearm without the proper permit, or, in conjunction with another offense, such as possession or dealing of drugs, use in connection with an assault, or in a robbery, etc. Possession of a firearm in connection with another offense will likely make the potential punishment much more serious, such as a mandatory minimum time in prison, or, a more lengthy prison sentence.
 Attorney Lynne Torgerson, , Esq., a gun rights awyer with over 27 years experience, can represent you in such cases.